CDF Transformations

 The new transformation opens in the transformation editor.

-On the Recipe tab, give the transformation a name and select the desired destination resource type.
+On the Recipe tab, enter a transformation name using the pencil icon and select the desired destination resource type.

 In the SQL editor, specify the Spark SQL query to select the RAW data you want to transform and to specify how it should be transformed.